James A. Flath

 Office: Lawson Hall 2234

-"My writing focuses on visual and material culture.
-My first monograph, The Cult of Happiness, looks at the world of the North China village through the medium of folk print (nianhua), and I’ve expanded on that theme through several additional articles.
-My second field is in museums, monuments and heritage conservation sites.
+"My first monograph, The Cult of Happiness, looks at the world of the North China village through the medium of folk woodblock print (nianhua).
 My second monograph, Traces of the Sage, studies China’s principal monument to Confucius – Kong Temple in the sage’s hometown of Qufu.
-With the completion of that study I have begun to study the effect of natural and manmade disaster on Chinese architectural heritage."
+In my current research I bid farewell to China’s 1.4 billion people and return to my own ancestral hometown of Fielding Saskatchewan – population 3."

-Traces of the Sage: Monument, Materiality, and the First Temple of Confucius (University of Hawai`i Press, March 2016)
+Traces of the Sage: Monument, Materiality, and the First Temple of Confucius ‘Spatial Habitus: Making and Meaning in Asia’s Vernacular Architecture’ (University of Hawai`i Press, March 2016)

-(with Norman Smith, eds) Beyond Suffering: War and Remembrance in Modern China (UBC Press, 2010).
+(with Norman Smith, eds) Beyond Suffering: Recounting War in Modern China (UBC Press, 2011).

 The Cult of Happiness: Nianhua, Art and History in Rural North China (UBC Press, 2004).